- What is Ceramic Cookware?

 This prepares cookware for use.
-“Seasoning” simply means to coat the inside with oil before using the first time.
+“Seasoning” simply means to coat the inside with oil or butter before using the first time.
 It is always done with cast iron skillets to keep them smooth and non-sticking.
-Heat the pot or pan on low for only 30 seconds.
+Heat the pot or pan on low for only 30-seconds.
 Remove it from the heat; add a little oil, rubbing the oil in with a paper towel.
 Wash in hot soapy water, rinse, and towel dry.
 If you use the dishwasher, you will need to repeat this process from time to time.
-Dishwashers are hard on ceramic cookware.
+Dishwashers are hard on ceramic cookware thus, handwashing is best.

 - Never use metal utensils on non-stick surfaces